 You need to start manipulating the metallic coat about 15 to 20 minutes after it is applied.
 The person doing the mixing usually will do this.
 This is done by blowing air directly on the epoxy to move it around to create craters, ripples, or waves.
 Depressions will form initially in the epoxy, but it self-levels after about 10 minutes leaving the desired effect.

 Some metallic epoxy products require adding metallic solvents to the base coat instead of manipulating it with air.
 They are applied immediately after the base coat and will induce puddles of molten metal or to create a kind of river effect.
 They usually require 20 minutes or so to take effect.

 It’s usually a good idea to work with a sample kit first when using solvents.
 The reason for this is that it takes a while for the solvent to react with the epoxy and you need to get a good idea of how much to introduce to get the effect that you desire.
 Once the epoxy has cured the required amount of time, you can apply your top coat of clear epoxy or polyurethane.

 One thing to keep in mind is that this type of epoxy garage floor is not cheap and materials are going to cost more than a standard multi-coat system due to the limited spread rate of the metallic coat.
+Also be sure to compare the type of epoxy being being offered from the different suppliers.
 Installation is usually done by an experienced professional, but a serious DIY person can do it as well.
 The extra money spent will soon be forgotten though when the floor is done.
 If you want a floor with a beautiful and exotic showroom look that screams “look at me!”, then a metallic epoxy coating is definitely something to consider.